-Includes two farms in which we own a leasehold interest via ground leases with the State of Arizona that expire in February 2025 and February 2032, respectively.
-In total, these two farms consist of 1,368 total acres and 1,221 farm acres and had an aggregate net cost basis of approximately \$710,000 as of December 31, 2022 (included in Lease intangibles, net on the accompanying Consolidated Balance Sheets).
+(7) Includes two farms consisting of 1.368 total acres and 1.221 farm acres in which we own leasehold interests via two ground leases with the State of Arizona that expire in February 2025 and February 2032. respectively.
+As of December 31, 2023, these ground leases had an aggregate net cost basis of approximately \$376,000 and are included in Lease intangibles, net on the accompanying Consolidated Balance Sheets.

-(7) Includes ownership in a special-purpose LLC that owns certain irrigation infrastructure that provides water to two of our farms.
-As of December 31, 2022, this investment had a net carrying value of approximately \$4.8 million and is included within Other assets, net on the accompanying Consolidated Balance Sheets.
+(8) Includes ownership in a special-purpose LLC that owns certain irrigation infrastructure that provides water to two of our farms.
+As of December 31, 2023, this investment had a net carrying value of approximately \$4.8 million and is included within Other assets, net on the accompanying Consolidated Balance Sheets.